Lukefrotts227/Lukefrotts227/README.md

 - 📫 Here is my [Linkedin](https://www.linkedin.com/in/lukas-frotton-07b79422b/) and my [Devpost](https://devpost.com/ljfrotton).
 - ☕ I am always looking into new project ideas.
 I will be attending more hackathons in the future.
 - 📁 I deployed my [portfolio website](https://lukasjfrotton.netlify.app) but I will continue to update it [here](https://github.com/Lukefrotts227/portfolioLukasF).
+- 📽️ I am currently working on a project I aim to deploy check it out [here](https://github.com/Lukefrotts227/lukasmanager101).
 # Learning Repositories
 - Are larger and contain many projects and are setup to showcase my learning overtime.
 - These include [Webdevarc](https://github.com/Lukefrotts227/webdevarc), [Learning C/C++](https://github.com/Lukefrotts227/learningC) and [Learning Data Structures and Algorthims](https://github.com/Lukefrotts227/learningDataStructsandAlg).